kubernetes-sigs/kube-scheduler-simulator/simulator/docs/running-simulator.md

 Then, you can access the simulator with http://localhost:3000.
-If you want to deploy the simulator on a remote server and access it via a specific IP (e.g: like http://10.0.0.1:3000/), please make sure that you have executed `export SIMULATOR_EXTERNAL_IP=your.server.ip` before running `docker-compose up -d`.
+If you want to deploy the simulator on a remote server and access it via a specific IP (e.g: like http://10.0.0.1:3000/), please make sure that you have executed `export SIMULATOR_EXTERNAL_IP=your.server.ip` before running `docker compose up -d`.

 ### Run simulator without docker